 Ecoregions of Argentina

-The humid pampas occupy the plains in the east of Argentina and as well as one of the highest human-populated areas in Argentina, taking up most of the province of Buenos Aires.
-Horizontal plains and very soft undulations with low peaks, characterize the relief of this area.
+The humid pampas occupy the plains in the east of Argentina.
+They are one of the highest human-populated areas in Argentina, taking up most of the province of Buenos Aires.
+Horizontal plains and very soft undulations with low peaks characterize the relief of this area.

 The Magellanic subpolar forests are a terrestrial ecoregion of southernmost South America, covering parts of southern Chile and Argentina.
-It is a temperate broadleaf and mixed forests ecoregion and contains the world's southernmost forests.
+Lying west of the Andes Mountains, this temperate broadleaf and mixed forests ecoregion is the world's southernmost forest.

-The Argentine Monte, or Low Monte, is an ecoregion of dry thorn scrub and grasslands in Argentina.
+The Monte Desert is a region in South America lying entirely within Argentina.
+The Argentine Monte, or Low Monte, is an ecoregion of Argentina's dry thorn scrub and grasslands.
 It is one of the driest regions in the country.
 Human settlements are mainly near water supplies such as rivers or oases.